spack/spack/lib/spack/docs/bootstrapping.rst

    ==> Installing "clingo-bootstrap@spack%apple-clang@12.0.0~docs~ipo+python build_type=Release arch=darwin-catalina-x86_64" from a buildcache
    [ ... ]

-triggers the bootstrapping of clingo from pre-built binaries as expected.
+automatically triggers the bootstrapping of clingo from pre-built binaries as expected.

 Users can also bootstrap all the dependencies needed by Spack in a single command, which might be useful to setup containers or other similar environments: